 Are payments made under a settlement agreement taxable?

 Whether or not payments made under a settlement agreement are taxable depends on to what the particular payment relates.
-A termination package in a settlement agreement will typically comprise various contractual and non-contractual elements, some of which may be liable to income tax, some of which may be tax-exempt and some of which may attract extra-statutory tax concessions permitted by HM Revenue and Customs.
+A termination package in a settlement agreement will typically comprise various contractual and non-contractual elements, some of which may be liable to income tax and some of which may be tax-exempt.
 The tax position of termination packages is complex, so this answer provides a summary only.
 The nature of the event bringing about the termination of employment is another factor that can further complicate the tax position.
 The employer should start by precisely identifying each payment within the termination package and then considering the tax provisions applicable to it.

 As a general rule, payments chargeable to income tax under s.62 of the Income Tax (Earnings and Pensions) Act 2003 include: outstanding salary payments and holiday pay; other earnings derived from employment such as outstanding bonus or commission payments; non-cash benefits in kind, such as the retention of a company car; other payments made under the employee's contract of employment; a contractual payment in lieu of notice or pay received while on garden leave; a payment to induce the employee to enter into or abide by post-termination restrictive covenants; and payments given in connection with termination of employment that cannot be charged to income tax in any other way, to the extent that, as a whole, they exceed £30,000.